-Amy is a Registered 200-ERYT through the Yoga Alliance and is the Owner and Director of YogaLove.
+Amy is the Owner and Director of YogaLove and an Intuitive Healer.
 In addition to her original 200-hour certification from YL, Amy has fulfilled multiple 100-hour advanced teacher trainings giving her a diverse background within many yoga lineages.
 Her educational background is in the biological sciences and that theme is threaded throughout her classes.
 She would describe her classes as part science class, part yoga class, and part comedy show–topped with a ton a LOVE.
-Amy is deep believer that asana is just the beginning of the journey and her heart is dedicated to helping others be brave in finding their authentic voice and some tiny liberations in their days.
+Amy is a deep believer that asana is just the beginning of the journey and her heart is dedicated to helping others be brave in finding their authentic voice and some tiny liberations in their days.
 Amy teaches soulful and energetic classes in deep Honor of the Divine.
 She encourages her students to play, explore, and be BRAVE both on and off the mat.
-Besides being a yogini, Amy is a Reiki healer and the proudest mommy around (Austin is by far her favorite Karma).
+Besides being a yogini, Amy is an International Intuitive Healer with clients in 25 countries.
 Photo by Joelongophotography.com.

 Amanda is a Board Certified Massage Therapist, a

 Reiki Practitioner, a Personal Trainer and Group Fitness Instructor, a Thai Bodywork Therapist, and an MMA Fighter.
-“Being a RYT merges well with my avid promotion of functional movement– in addition to my passion for learning and sharing as much as possible about holistic health.
+“Being an RYT merges well with my avid promotion of functional movement– in addition to my passion for learning and sharing as much as possible about holistic health.
 Since beginning to practice yoga at the age of 18, I have developed a keen understanding of my physical limits and love to help others develop their own mind-body awareness.
-In the beginning stages of my yoga journey I enjoyed a vigorous, flowing power practice to strengthen my mind, body, and spirit.
+In the beginning stages of my yoga journey, I enjoyed a vigorous, flowing power practice to strengthen my mind, body, and spirit.
 As my physical activities grew, I gravitated toward more relaxing, restorative poses to bring me back into balance.
 It is my hope to provide an atmosphere at YogaLove that will allow students to safely explore going beyond what they are currently capable of while discovering the many benefits of regular asana practice.”

 Rachel began her yogic journey as a child, her mother being her first teacher.
 She was trained at Saraswati River Yoga under the direction of Parvathi Nanda Nath and David Pittenger.
-Teaching in the Saraswati River Yoga Method, Rachel does her best to hold the space for experience, emotion and joy in class.
+Teaching in the Saraswati River Yoga Method, Rachel does her best to hold the space for experience, emotion, and joy in class.
 Through this lineage tradition, Rachel hopes to share the beautiful life science of yoga with every person she can.
 When she isn’t practicing or teaching, Rachel loves to write and enjoy life!